-The following discussion and analysis of the unaudited, condensed consolidated interim operating results and financial condition of Unigold Inc. ("Unigold" or the "Company") for the fiscal periods ended June 30, 2016 and 2015 should be read in conjunction with the unaudited, condensed consolidated interim financial statements of the Company and notes thereto at June 30, 2016.
+The following discussion and analysis of the unaudited, condensed consolidated interim operating results and financial condition of Unigold Inc. ("Unigold" or the "Corporation") for the fiscal periods ended March 31, 2017 and 2016 should be read in conjunction with the unaudited, condensed consolidated interim financial statements of the Corporation and notes thereto at March 31, 2017.
 All financial information in this MD&A has been prepared in accordance with International Financial Reporting Standards ("IFRS"), and all dollar amounts are expressed in Canadian dollars unless otherwise indicated.
-Additional information, including the Company's press releases, has been filed electronically through the System for Electronic Document Analysis and Retrieval ("SEDAR") and is available online at www.sedar.com.
-The date of this report is August 17, 2016.
+Additional information, including the Corporation's press releases, has been filed electronically through the System for Electronic Document Analysis and Retrieval ("SEDAR") and is available online at www.sedar.com.
+The date of this report is May 23, 2017.

-Company Overview
+Corporation Overview

-Unigold is a Canadian based, growth oriented, junior natural resource company focused on exploring and developing its significant land position in the Dominican Republic, within the highly prospective, Cretaceous age, Tireo Formation.
+Unigold is a Canadian based, growth oriented, junior natural resource Corporation focused on exploring and developing its significant land position in the Dominican Republic, within the highly-prospective Cretaceous-age Tireo Formation.
 The Tireo Formation, an emerging gold and base metal district, is a 75 kilometre wide series of volcanic and sedimentary rocks trending northwesterly across the island of Hispaniola.
-Unigold's most advanced project is their 100 percent interest in the 22,600 hectare Neita Exploration Concession, located in the west central highlands of the Dominican Republic along the border with Haiti.
-The license for the Concession was renewed in 2012 for another five-year term (comprised of a three-year term with two one-year extensions available upon application).
+Unigold's most advanced project is their 100 percent interest in the 22,600-hectare Neita Exploration Concession, located in the west central highlands of the Dominican Republic along the border with Haiti.
+The Concession was renewed in 2012 for another five-year term (comprised of a three-year term with two one-year extensions available upon application).
 The first one-year extension was granted March 2015.
 The second extension was granted February 2016.
 Unigold operates through its wholly owned Canadian subsidiary, Unigold Resources Inc., and its 97 per cent owned subsidiary, Unigold Dominicana, S.R.L., which is incorporated in the Dominican Republic.